csound/csound/examples/lisp/README.md

 Michael Gogins

-This directory documentation for using Csound with several bodies of algorithmic composition code written in [Common Lisp](https://common-lisp.net/) or [Scheme](http://www.schemers.org/), along with some examples created using Common Music version 2 (for Lisp) with Steel Bank Common Lisp.

-The objective of this repository and documentation is to simplify the process of integrating Csound tightly with these environments, in such a way that upon generating a piece in Lisp (or Scheme), you will at once hear a finished rendering of that piece by Csound, often in real time.

-You will be able, if you wish, to embed all of your Csound csd file, or orc and sco files, directly in your Lisp (or Scheme) code, thus simplifying the maintenance and distribution of your work.
+## Introduction

+This directory contains documentation and examples for using Csound with [Common Lisp](https://common-lisp.net/) and the Lisp release of the [Common Music](http://commonmusic.sourceforge.net/) algorithmic composition system.
+The examples demonstrate how to integrate Csound with Common Lisp and Common Music in such a way that the Lisp code embeds all required Csound code, and directly calls the Csound API using a Lisp Foreign Function Interface (FFI).
+In this way, it is possible to compose in Lisp and yet immediately hear a finished rendering of your piece, often in real time.
+The documentation and examples use Csound and Steel Bank Common Lisp compiled for 64 bit CPU architecture.

+In addition, some composers, for example [Drew Krause](http://www.drew-krause.com/), have themselves made available useful libraries of Lisp code (currently hosted by me at https://github.com/gogins/gogins.github.io).

+There are other notable Lisp-based computer music systems such as [OpenMusic](http://repmus.ircam.fr/openmusic/home) and Grace, a newer version of Common Music that is written in Scheme, but these are not discussed here.

 ## Common Lisp

-To integrate Csound with Common Lisp you may follow these steps.
+To integrate Csound with Common Lisp, follow these steps.
 Installation and configuration are more straightforward on Linux, but certainly possible on OS X and Windows.

 1. Install Csound.
 I recommend installing pre-built binaries for 64 bit CPU architecture from [GitHub](http://csound.github.io/download.html).
 Of course you can always build Csound from sources, this is fairly straightforward on Linux but not for beginners on Windows or OS X.
 2. Install Lisp.
 I recommend [sbcl](http://www.sbcl.org/) (Steel Bank Common Lisp).